Tacsiazuma/Tacsiazuma.github.io/_pages/about.md

 <p>Hi, I’m Krisztián, a Principal Engineer at Diligent with over a decade of experience designing, building, and maintaining software.
 I’m currently leading the transformation of a diverse portfolio of products as they move to the cloud.</p>
 <p>
-I’m also the founder of Letscode.hu, a community dedicated to fostering growth, sharing knowledge, and collaborating to advance technology.
+I’m also the founder of <a href="https://letscode.hu">Letscode.hu</a>, a community dedicated to fostering growth, sharing knowledge, and collaborating to advance technology.
 I’m passionate about creating environments where people can thrive and make meaningful contributions.</p>

 </div>
 <div class="col-md-4">